-Please feel free to contact the Avery County Cooperative Extension Center at 828-733-8270 if you have questions regarding the plant sale information contained here.
+Please contact the Avery County Cooperative Extension Center at 828-733-8270 if you have questions regarding the plant sale information contained here.
 Payment is expected at the time of ordering.
-If paying with cash, please have exact amount of order.
+If paying with cash, please have the exact amount of the order.
 WE DO NOT ACCEPT DEBIT OR CREDIT CARDS.

-The staff expects to distribute the plant orders on Thursday - Friday, April 13th and 14th, 2023.
+The staff expects to distribute the plant orders on Thursday - Friday, April 11 and 12, 2024.